mikeperry-tor/vanguards/README_SECURITY.md

 relays is public, and connections to them are obvious.
 (Unless you use bridges, of course, which is one of our later recommendations).

-Local adversaries can **guess** that your Tor client might be an unknown onion service because it exhibits traffic patterns that are unlike most other Tor clients.
+Local adversaries might **suspect** that your Tor client could be an unknown onion service because it exhibits traffic patterns that are unlike most other Tor clients.
 Your connections will stay open all of the time, and you will regularly transmit data while other nearby humans are asleep, as well as while they are awake.
 Your traffic will also be asymmetrical.
 While most Tor clients download, you will likely be doing a lot of uploading.

-Local adversaries can also **guess** that you might be using the vanguards addon, at least until [Proposal 291](https://gitweb.torproject.org/torspec.git/tree/proposals/291-two-guard-nodes.txt) is turned on.
+Local adversaries might also **suspect** that you could be using the vanguards addon, at least until [Proposal 291](https://gitweb.torproject.org/torspec.git/tree/proposals/291-two-guard-nodes.txt) is turned on.
 This is because you will be using two Guards in a balanced way,